alberttwong/onehouse-demos/hudi-spark-minio-trino/README.md

 This is an article about Walmart’s migration to a Lakehouse architecture.
 It discusses the challenges of using a traditional Data Lake and the benefits of using a Lakehouse.
 The article also details Walmart’s evaluation of different Lakehouse technologies.
 Ultimately, Walmart chose Apache Hudi to power their Lakehouse. https://medium.com/walmartglobaltech/lakehouse-at-fortune-1-scale-480bcb10391b

+### Case Study: Notion

+This is an article about Notion’s journey through different stages of data scale.
+It discusses the challenges they faced as their data grew and how they overcame them by adopting a universal data lakehouse architecture.
+The article also details the benefits of using Hudi, an open source data lakehouse engine.
+Some of the benefits that Notion experienced include cost savings, performance improvements, and the ability to enable new product features. https://www.onehouse.ai/blog/notions-journey-through-different-stages-of-data-scale

 ### Onehouse Lakeview

 Onehouse LakeView is a free observability service designed specifically for data lakehouses.
 It provides data engineers with essential monitoring capabilities and insights to effectively manage and operate their tables.
 Only metadata is passed to Onehouse Lakeview.